jcahela/jcahela/README.md

 ## Hello World 😁

-### I'm a software developer, musician, science lover, and open for work!
+### I'm a software developer, musician, and chess enthusiast ♟️!

 - 🔭 I’m currently working on setting up my developer portfolio to show off my most impressive projects!
-- 🌱 I’m currently learning how to establish an online presence
+- 🌱 I’m currently learning how to create a chess app using object oriented design
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about any of my projects, I love talking about them!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jason-cahela/)